Frequently Asked Questions

 So, student theatre organised by Cambridge societies for performance elsewhere is fine (e.g. tours and theatre festivals), and we welcome non-student theatre societies in the Cambridge area provided that students are welcome to audition/participate.

 Cambridge-based non-theatre events that need similarly-skilled people involved are also OK.
 For example short films and radio plays still need actors and directors, and usually also a producer whose role is similar to in theatre, plus perhaps technicians and other "backstage" roles with a lot of cross-over from theatre.

 Because of the site's history, some things are set up very specifically for standard theatre shows, for example the way we ask for "show dates".
 We hope to adapt Camdram in the future to make it easier to list non-shows; for now, if you're listing a non-show event please just enter something meaningful in the date fields (for example first screening or broadcast date).

 If in doubt about whether your event is suitable, please contact us to discuss it.

 Can I buy tickets for your show?

 Camdram is not directly involved with any of the shows we list.
 Tickets can usually be bought from the performance venue.
-Some of the most commonly used venues for student shows are listed below:
+Some of the most commonly used venues for amateur shows in Cambridge are listed below: